Greenshoots

 Do We Perform in Public?

 Rarely!
 We exist to play for our own pleasure, and to improve our playing.
-However, we normally do a carol session for charity each year before Christmas, and have been known to do half hour spots at local folk events during the year.
+However, we normally do a carol session for charity each year before Christmas, and have been known to do occasional half hour spots at local folk events.

 Performing at the Red Lion folk day in July 2002